Skip to main content

 The Growth Hormone and Insulin Interaction

-The relationship between insulin and (GH) is fundamentally antagonistic.
+The relationship between insulin and Growth Hormone (GH) is fundamentally antagonistic.
 GH is primarily released in pulsatile bursts, with the largest release occurring during deep sleep.
 Insulin, conversely, is released in response to food intake.
 High levels of circulating insulin actively suppress the release of GH from the pituitary gland.

 An individual with chronic hyperinsulinemia, whose insulin levels remain elevated even between meals, will experience a significant blunting of their natural GH pulses.
 This has profound metabolic consequences.
 GH is a powerful lipolytic hormone, meaning it helps break down fat for energy.
 It also plays a key role in muscle protein synthesis and cellular repair.
-A chronic suppression of GH contributes to the loss of muscle mass and the accumulation of body fat, particularly visceral fat, which further worsens insulin resistance.

 Peptide Therapy for Metabolic Recalibration